Module System

 Examples:

-- device_classifier: Identify device type (server, IoT, etc.)
+asset_profiler: Fuse signals into device/OS/app profileos_classifier: Determine operating systemdevice_classifier: Identify device type (server, IoT, etc.)

 Inputs: service_fingerprints, open_ports